g3chench/cchen/index.md

 I graduated from the [University of Toronto](https://www.utoronto.ca/) in 2017 with a specialist in computer science, major in biology, and minor in statistics.

-I am currently enrolled in the [Professional Development Program](https://www.sfu.ca/education/teachersed/programs/pdp/overview.html) at [Simon Fraser University](https://www.sfu.ca/) with teachables in biology and computer science.
+I am currently enrolled in the [Professional Development Program](https://www.sfu.ca/education/teachersed/programs/pdp/overview.html) at [Simon Fraser University](https://www.sfu.ca/), with teachables in biology and computer science (who would've guessed?)

 I have a pet western hognose snake (_Heterodon nasicus_).
 Her name is Beagle!